growr-xyz/growr-documentation/introduction/4-Protocol-Participants.md

 Payment Processors operate on *Payments* layer.

 ## Protocol Governance Board
-For the ﬁrst version of the protocol, we envision to begin with a more centralized governance.
-At a later stage, decentralization will be implemented through a governance token that will be progressively airdropped to the most active contributors based on a predeﬁned scheme.
+For the first version of the protocol, we envision to begin with a more centralized governance.
+At a later stage, decentralization will be implemented through a governance token that will be progressively airdropped to the most active contributors based on a predefined scheme.
 The protocol will ultimately be governed by a **DAO**, whose members will be all the protocol stakeholders.
 Each stakeholder will have voting rights based on their contribution to the protocol development and governance.

 The Protocol Governance Board covers activities related to smart contract governance and fraud prevention.
 For more information, see [Protocol Governance section](../layer-governance/2-Protocol-Governance.md).